 - Reusing small pieces of cotton or cigarette filters ("cottons") to filter out particles that could block the needle

-Injection drugs users can reduce the risk of HIV infection in the following ways:
+If you inject drugs, you can reduce your risk of getting infected with HIV and/or hepatitis in the following ways:

 - Using drug treatment programs to get help with quitting

 - Using a new, sterile needle and syringe every time and not sharing needles, syringes, cookers, or cotton with others

 - Using needle exchange programs to get new unused needles and syringes, etc.

 - If new, unused needles and syringes are not available, cleaning the ones that have been used thoroughly before using them again with another person (for instructions, see above).
 There are also videos about how to clean syringes in the Additional Resources section at the bottom of this fact sheet.